Alternative Learning Program for Students (ALPS)

 Advanced Program Entry

 ALPS selection is based on a multitude of data points including NWEA (97th percentile), state testing, and an on-site assessment task.
 In-district parents will be notified in late-March if their student met the requirements.
-Parents whom live within the Northville Public Schools boundaries, and their child attends a private or charter school, must fill out the application on-line and submit the form to Dr. Sandra Brock, Director of Instruction at firstname.lastname@example.org
+Parents whom live within the Northville Public Schools boundaries, and their child attends a private or charter school, must fill out the application online and submit the form to Dr. Sandra Brock, Director of Instructional Programs & Services at firstname.lastname@example.org

-This appeal, made to the Assistant Superintendent of Instruction must provide substantial evidences that a student will be successful in ALPS.
+This appeal, made to the Assistant Superintendent of Instruction must provide substantial evidence that a student will be successful in ALPS.

 Requests must be received by June 25, 2021.
 Upon receipt of the appeal request, the Assistant Superintendent for Instruction will convene a review team which will be comprised of at least two other educators.
 The review team will meet by the end of July to review all appeals submitted to date.
 Appeals will not be accepted after June 25.
 Notification of the decision will be sent to the family within one week of the review team meeting.
 The decision of the appeal review team is final.

 The following are suggestions for the appeal, which should be submitted to the Assistant Superintendent of Instructional Services:

 - A letter from the family/caregivers clearly detailing their reasoning for desiring ALPS placement